Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: RWA Modeling

-The remaining components $f_k^s$ are variable in time, and capture the effect of variations in the contact surface of the bearings.
-The evolution in time of each of these components is described by what we refer to as a Friction Switching System (FSS).
+In the RWA bearings, this contact occurs between the the inner and outer races of the bearing and the balls, and between the balls themselves \cite{longato_microvibration_2023}.
+The contact surface at every instant is not necessarily constant, which can lead to changes in the dry friction coefficient.
+To represent these changes, we define in \eqref{eq:model_dry-friction} the dry friction coefficient as the sum of several terms, the first of which is the constant baseline dry friction $f^{\bar{d}}$ that remains constant at all times: The remaining components $f_k^s$ capture the effect of variations in the contact surface of the bearings.
+The evolution of each of these components is described by what we refer to as a Friction Switching System (FSS).
 The motivation behind using several FSS in the model of a single RWA is to capture independent phenomena with different properties.
 Such phenomena can range from concentrations of pockets of oil (well reported in the literature \cite{lee_-flight_2015} to displacements of the different components of the bearing (observed in the past but not well characterized so far \cite{kirsch_cage_2012}), which may have very different time scales.
 By modeling them with different FSS, we can also distinguish anomalies affecting one or another phenomenon, enhancing the accuracy of the categorization of anomalies.
 An example of using several FSS in a single RWA model is given in Example~\ref{ex:hmm}.